 What is the CWE Top 25?

-Enforcing CWE Compliance with Static Analysis
+Enforcing CWE Compliance With Static Analysis

-Parasoft is certified CWE-Compatible, which means that Parasoft users can easily understand which static analysis checker is associated with which CWE during configuration, remediation, and reporting.
-Because of Parasoft's CWE-centric approach, you don’t actually have to do anything special – just fix the violations and automatically generate what you need for compliance.
+Parasoft is certified as CWE Compatible, which means that Parasoft users can easily understand which static analysis checker is associated with which CWE during configuration, remediation, and reporting.
+Because of Parasoft's CWE-centric approach, you don’t actually have to do anything special — just fix the violations and automatically generate what you need for compliance.
 Parasoft has also assisted prioritization (triage) and audit (suppress) activities by incorporating the CWE technical impact into the analytics hub.

-As shown to the right, Parasoft's unique realtime feedback gives users a continuous view of compliance with the CWE, by providing interactive compliance dashboards, widgets, and reports that have the CWE risk assessment framework implemented right within the dashboard itself.
+As shown to the right, Parasoft's unique real time feedback gives users a continuous view of compliance with the CWE, by providing interactive compliance dashboards, widgets, and reports that have the CWE risk assessment framework implemented right within the dashboard itself.